ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 I ended up publishing from GitHub registry and it worked perfectly.

 Now you should be able to install your package from any project.
-Keep in mind that if you are using the Github registry you will need to configure a `.npmrc` file and get a GitHub personal access token (check the previous link).
+Keep in mind that if you are using the Github registry you will need to configure a `.npmrc` file and [get a GitHub personal access token](https://github.com/settings/tokens).

 ### In summary: